 - A space where you don’t know what is coming, but where many things are possible in the near future

 The word liminal comes from the Latin word “threshold”.
 A threshold is a door or gap between two spaces.
 So, the origins of the term (etymology – comes from the Latin origin) is literally: “a threshold between two other spaces”.

 Here is another definition from Richard Rohr: “Liminality is a form of holding the tension between one space and another.
 It is in these transitional moments of our lives that authentic transformation can happen.”

 4 Key Features of Liminal Spaces

-To sum up our definition of liminal space, it’s useful to list its 4 key features:
+To sum up our definition, it’s useful to list the 4 key features of liminal space: